iStock-1348184812

 • When and where should a human be involved in reviewing or overriding the decisions of an AI agent?

 Environment and context play a key role in them functioning effectively.
 Providing structure — both in the input and context that guides an agent’s behavior, and in the generated output — is essential to ensure reliable outcomes.
-Structured outputs are particularly crucial considering integration within workflows and processes, and an agentic automation architecture can give you that level of control
+This article will walk you through how to define agent autonomy, apply governance guardrails, and use structured orchestration to make AI agents more reliable and scalable in enterprise environments.

-Asking "what should an AI agent be allowed to do on its own?" is a fundamental question when adding the technology into enterprise processes.
+Asking "what should an AI agent be allowed to do on its own?" is a fundamental question as organizations move from experimental to more orchestrated AI use.

 The good news is that defining and managing AI agents in a controlled and governed manner is an achievable priority.
 Flowable’s automation software allows you to define the autonomy for each of your AI agents based on what your organization is comfortable with.